mvartani76/safespacer-gateway/README.md

 ```

 ### Systemd service file
-This code can be initiated in a service file with the following settings.
+This code can be initiated in a service file with the following settings.<br>
-Location for service file: /etc/systemd/system
+Location for service file: /etc/systemd/system<br>
-Service File Name: safespacer.service
+Service File Name: safespacer.service<br>

 ```
 [Unit]